jpiedrar/wdio/README.md

 ## Introduction

-This is a WebDriver.io project developed for TheoremOne practical test.
+This is a WebDriver.io project.
 The idea of this project is to test an ecomerce web application that has several screens

 ## Specifications